pinojs/pino/docs/api.md

 <a id="pino-test-sink"></a>
 ### `pino.test.sink({ destroyOnError = false, emitErrorEvent = false }) => Transform`
-Create a stream using `split2` so that each line is a chunk and each chunk is JSON parsed.
+Create a pino destination stream to easily spy on over the logs created by pino.

 ```js
 const pino = require('pino')